Understanding UX metrics for website success

 How to calculate: Divide successful task completions by total task attempts, then multiply by 100.
 If 78 out of 100 users successfully complete checkout, your task success rate is 78%.

-What's "good"?
-Research suggests 78% is a reasonable benchmark for task success rates, though this varies by task complexity.
-Critical tasks like account creation or purchase completion should aim higher—85% or above.
+Benchmark: Research suggests 78% is a reasonable baseline for task success rates, though this varies by task complexity.
+Critical tasks like account creation or purchase completion should aim higher, at 85% or above.

 Time on task measures the duration users take to complete a specific action.
 Shorter times generally indicate better efficiency, though context shapes interpretation.

-Measurement tip: Task time data is typically skewed (no upper limit but a lower bound of zero), so report the median or geometric mean rather than arithmetic mean for accuracy.
+Measurement note: Task time data is typically skewed (no upper limit but a lower bound of zero), so report the median or geometric mean rather than the arithmetic mean for accuracy.

-Error rate tracks the frequency of mistakes users make while interacting with your product—wrong clicks, form validation failures, navigation mistakes, or repeated attempts at the same action.
+Error rate tracks the frequency of mistakes users make while interacting with your product, including wrong clicks, form validation failures, navigation mistakes, or repeated attempts at the same action.

 How to calculate: Identify opportunities for errors (form fields, navigation choices, button clicks), then divide total observed errors by total opportunities.